dschneider/to/README.md

 # to

-A program written in Rust that helps to navigate quickly through many project folders.
+A program written in Rust that helps you to navigate quickly through many project folders.

 ![To Showcase](http://dennis-schneider.com/downloads/to_showcase.gif)